LostinTimeandspaceYT/LostinTimeandspaceYT/README.md

 <h2 align="center">Hi 👋!
-My name is Nate and I'm an electronics engineer from New England</h2>
+My name is Nate and I'm an embedded systems engineer from New England</h2>

 ###